ee-uet/UETRV-ECORE/README.md

 # UETRV-ecore
-Here is the toplevel block diagram of ECORE
+Here is the toplevel block diagram of ECORE.

 ![alt text](docs/ecore.png)